boostdraft/Handbook/Team/SWE.md

 - Don't ignore it and react when someone does something.

 # 4. Logic over experience　経験を言語化して伝えよう
+## What kind of bad things would happen if we don't have this?
+- We may make decisions based on what is comfortable for us, and fail to innovate.
+- We may make decisions based on what has been done in the past, even though they don't solve the problems we have in the present.
+- We will not understand the reasons why we are doing things the way we are
+## Clarification (how to use the guideline?)
+We at BoostDraft firmly believe in logically supporting your arguments over merely referencing your past experience.
+While experience is valuable, without logical reasoning behind any proposed solution, it becomes difficult to communicate its validity and align on a decision.
+Regardless of level of experience, you need to be able to back up your decisions with reasoning.
+It can be easy to prioritize comfort over best solution.
+But “most comfortable” is not always the “best”.
+One needs to be able to explain and provide logical reasoning, preferably with some results/examples.
+Be willing to ask "why", and be prepared to answer the question when other people ask it.

+- Good example of how you can apply this: “I think we should use X for solving Y. Here are my reasons why”.
+- Bad Example: “I have a lot of experience with X. So, we should use X 😤”

 # 5. Distributed-autonomy and self-drive　自律分散・自走主義
 # 6. Ownership for product and organization	「自分が」会社・プロダクトを作っているとして行動しよう